LiviuCP/Matrix/README.md

 Important notice!
 Each object used as matrix template type should satisfy following requirements:
 - it should be default constructible
+- it should be move and copy constructible
+- it should be move and copy assignable
-- it should be move/copy constructible/assignable and swappable
+- it should be swappable
 - it should support the comparison operators == and !=